 2015 Literature Prize winner — "The word 'huh?' seems to exist in every human language"

 Show in English.
-Free tickets available from 14 March.
+Free tickets available from 14 March at the EPFL Esplanade reception desk in Lausanne or by email at [email protected].

 Ig Nobel Award Tour Show on 27 March 2018 at EPFL, with Marc Abraham, Nadia Dominici, Milo Puhan, Alex Suarez and Kees Moeliker. © EPFL - Alain Herzog.